jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     LOAD" \"            Root becomes the current folder.

-     READ" path\filename.ext".
+    READ" filename.ext" reads a file in current directory, READ" \filename.ext" reads a file in root directory.

 The first sector of this file is loaded in BUFFER.
-To read next sectors, use the command READ that loads the next sector in the buffer, and leaves on the stack a flag that is true when the EOF is reached.
+To read next sectors, use the command READ which loads the next sector in the buffer and leaves on the stack a true flag when the EOF is reached.
 The file is automatically closed.
 See tstwords.4th for basic usage.

-The variable BufferLen keep the count of bytes to be read (0 to 512).
+The variable BufferLen keep the count of bytes to be read (1 to 512).

-If you want to anticipate the end, use the CLOSE command.
+If you want to anticipate the end, remove the false flag left by the previous READ then use the CLOSE command.

     WRITE" path\filename.ext".

-If the file does not exist, create it, else open it and set the write pointer at the end of the file, ready to append chars.
+If the file does not exist, create it else open it, and set the write pointer at the end of the file, ready to append chars.

+The command WRITE writes the buffer and increments the current sector.

 See example of use in \MSP430-FORTH\SD_TEST.f.

-To overwrite an existing file: DEL" file" then  WRITE" file".
+To overwrite an existing file:

+    DEL" path\filename.ext" (no error issued),
+    WRITE" path\filename.ext".

-Use CLOSE to close the file.
+Use CLOSE to close this file.

-    DEL" path\filename.ext".
-If the file is not found, do nothing, no error.

 #### Copy source file to SD_Card